-The funds are used to provide approximately 7,138 meals per year to clients due to COVID-19 in 2019/2020 attending the Daytona Residential Rehabilitation Center.
+The funds are used to provide approximately 1,473 meals per year to clients.
+Due to COIVD-19 in 2020/2021 the meal count is significantly lower than previous years.
 Meal preparation is a requirement for graduation whereby each graduate is required to prepare a meal for four individuals.
 Additionally, food products are used in adaptive cooking classes designed to teach safe adaptive cooking techniques to clients attending the Daytona Residential Rehabilitation Center.